DiracFermi1411/Modeling-Pedestrian-Trajectories/README.md

 # Modeling-Pedestrian-Trajectories

-lease refer to the report for detailed implementation information.
+Please refer to the report for detailed implementation information.
 Thank you!